axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

 Developers can choose either way according to their needs.
 Specs of these 2 ways can be found at `keccak::component::circuit::shard::KeccakComponentShardCircuit::publish_outputs`.

 `keccak::component::output` provides utilities to compute component circuit outputs for given inputs.
-App circuits could use these utilities to load Keccak results before witness generation of component circuits.
+App circuits could use these utilities to load Keccak results before witnessing the generation of component circuits.

 ### Lookup Key Encode